nMckenryan/student-progress-tracker/README.md

 # Student Progress Tracker

 A Simple Student Progress Tracker.
-Utilised JSON data to store the progress of the student (simulating an initial Database call), Stores data for duration of session.
+Utilises JSON data to store the progress of the student (simulating an HTML payload of the object), Stores data for duration of session.

 Utilises Laravel 10, PHP 8.3, Bootstrap 5 and jQuery.

-SEE ME LIVE:

 Please let me know if there's any issues with the launch.

+#### SEE THIS PROJECT LIVE:

 ## Objectives/Features